Welcome to Sunset Magazine’s #1 Birding Destination in the West, and the largest freshwater ecosystem west of the Mississippi.

 Fall: August and September are peak months for viewing pelicans, egrets, herons, and grebes.
 An estimated one to two million ducks and geese migrate through the Klamath Basin each October and November.

-Winter: From November through February over 500 Bald Eagles concentrate in the Basin.
+Winter: From November through February the largest wintering population of Bald Eagles, often more than 500, concentrates in the Klamath Basin.

 Summer: Brood-rearing by shorebirds, waterfowl, raptors, and song birds.